RodrigoPAml/BoxEngine/docs/api.md

-    buffers_count = number, -- the number of buffers that will be used to separate the vertices attributes buffers = { -- the buffers that holds the vertices data 1 = { -- buffer item format use = string, -- (optional) use internally by opengl in Data Use format (see enums below) type = string, -- type of the data, use Vertex Buffer Type data = { -- data, array of number
+    buffers_count = number, -- the number of buffers that will be used to separate the vertices attributes buffers = { -- the buffers that holds the vertices data 1 = { -- buffer item format use = string, -- (optional) use internally by opengl in enums.DataUseEnum format type = string, -- type of the data, use enums.VertexBufferTypeEnum format data = { -- data, array of number
                 1 = number,
                 ...